viblo/Munk2D/docs/manual.md

 there if necessary.

 Using the spatial has visualization in the demo program you can see what I mean.
-The grey squares represent cells in the spatial hash.
+The gray squares represent cells in the spatial hash.
 The darker the cell, the more objects have been mapped into that cell.
 A good `dim` size is when your objects fit nicely into the grid:

 ![](images/hash_just_right.png)

-Notice the light grey meaning that each cell doesn't have too many objects mapped onto it.
+Notice the light gray meaning that each cell doesn't have too many objects mapped onto it.

 When you use too small a size, Chipmunk has to insert each object into a lot of